Castings in the Oil and Gas Industry

 The oil and gas industry is considered one of the biggest sectors in the world, and can be broken down into three key areas: upstream (exploration), midstream (transportation, storage and processing of oil and gas) and downstream (filtering and refining).
 The post-refining is part of the transportation and storage stage.

 With an estimated 30 billion barrels of oil consumed per year, mainly by developed nations, the industry is also one of the biggest consumers of high precision castings.
-After all, investment casting has been used to manufacture technically-advanced components for demanding industry sectors, such as oil and gas, aerospace, defence and general engineering, where precision and quality are paramount.
+After all, investment castings have been used to manufacture technically-advanced components for demanding industry sectors, such as oil and gas, aerospace, defence and general engineering, where precision and quality are paramount.

 Dean Group’s considerable knowledge and expertise – accumulated over four decades – extends to the oil and gas market.
 From engineered concept to finished product, we have a longstanding reputation for producing the most complex, high quality engineered castings for the oil and gas sector.